South Korea Bucket List – the complete list of things worth doing

 Go camping

-Camping is a huge deal in Korea and you will see that campings have everything that you might need.
-It is great to spend a few days (and nights) in nature, under the star-filled sky.
+Camping is a huge deal in Korea, and you will see that campgrounds have everything you might need.
+Spending a few days (and nights) in nature, under the star-filled sky, is great.

-There are plenty of options to choose from, closer or farther away from Seoul.
-Just book in advance, because as I’ve said, they tend to be popular.
+There are plenty of options, closer or farther away from Seoul.
+Just book in advance because, as I’ve said, they tend to be popular.

 See the temple with the breathtaking view in Namhae